MFM95/Assignment-FilesDownloader/README.md

-# Assignment-FilesDownloader

-# The used Technologies stack:
+# The used technology stack:
 - Clean Architecture with MVVM
 - Dagger2
 - RxJava2